 Veterinary attention is essential immediately, at the slightest likelihood your pet may have gotten into your medication.

 Time is of the essence; if you suspect your pet is toxic.
 Call the nearest veterinarian, inform them of what you suspect, and provide the name and dosage of the medication, so that they will be prepared to respond as soon as you arrive.

-Even if you are fortunate enough to save your pets life, there may be serious and life long side effects of the poisoning.
-They can include: seizures, liver and/or kidney damage as well as neurological problems.
+Even if you are fortunate enough to save your pet’s life, there may be serious and life long side effects of the poisoning.
+They can include seizures, liver and kidney damage as well as neurological problems.

 Don’t be shy!
-It’s your pet’s life that will depend on your candor and watchfulness!
+It’s your pet’s life that will depend on your honesty and watchfulness!